Local Access Forum

 The Forum normally meets twice a year and its meetings are open to the public, who are always welcome to observe proceedings.

-You can access Agendas, Minutes and the Annual Report by clicking below or by contacting:
+You can access agendas and minutes by clicking below or by contacting:

 Worcestershire County Council, Countryside Service, The Countryside Centre, Worcester Woods Country Park, Wildwood Drive, Worcester, WR5 2LG Tel: 01905 845617.

 - WLAF Minutes 2 February 2023 (PDF)

 - WLAF Sub-Group Notes 16 June 2022 (PDF)